CICT-DT

-CICT-DT (channel 2) is a television station in Calgary, Alberta, Canada, part of the Global Television Network.
-The station is owned and operated by network parent Corus Entertainment, and has studios at the Calgary Television Centre on 23 Street Northeast and Barlow Trail in northeast Calgary, near the Mayland Heights neighbourhood; its transmitter is located near Old Banff Coach Road/Highway 563 and Artists View Drive, west of the Calgary city limits.
+CICT-DT (channel 2, cable channel 7) is a television station in Calgary, Alberta, Canada, owned and operated by the Global Television Network, a division of Corus Entertainment.
+The station has studios at the Calgary Television Centre on 23 Street Northeast and Barlow Trail in northeast Calgary, near the Mayland Heights neighbourhood; its transmitter is located near Old Banff Coach Road/Highway 563 and Artists View Drive, west of the Calgary city limits.
 Until August 29, 2022, CICT-DT served as the master control hub for all 15 Global owned-and-operated stations across Canada.